 Imagine you’re walking out of court and your client steals a passer-by’s handbag.
 In this event, providing information regarding the theft wouldn’t breach your duty of confidentiality, as it’s unrelated to the matter on which you were originally advising.

 What’s more, LPP doesn’t apply to communications that are made with the intention of the client committing a crime or a fraud.
 In other words, if a client tells you they’re planning to commit a crime, you should feel no pressure to withhold this information from the authorities.

 Client confidentiality in the information age

-More information gets shared on social media each day.
-Consider:
+More information gets shared on social media and via apps each day.
+Every day:

 If you’re a lawyer, you need to take extra care when using social media.
 There are plenty of ways your tweets or posts could inadvertently breach client confidentiality.

 Photos can also be problematic.
-You may be more mindful than lawyer and politician Kris Kobach, who accidentally revealed notes on proposed immigration policy in a photo with Donald Trump.
+You may be more mindful than lawyer and politician Kris Kobach, who accidentally revealed notes on proposed immigration policy in a photo with Donald Trump back in 2016.
 You should always be hyper-aware of what might be in the eye of a camera lens.
-Your daughter could take an impromptu photo while you’re catching up on some work at the dining room table; if there’s any sensitive information is visible in the image, you need to make sure that photo doesn’t get posted online (and does get deleted from her device).
+Your daughter could take an impromptu photo while you’re catching up on some work at the dining room table; if there’s any sensitive information visible in the image, you need to make sure that photo doesn’t get posted online (and is deleted from her device).

 Steps lawyers need to take

 Does this mean you need to stop using social media?
 No. But you do need to reconcile the norm of sharing information online with the need to keep client information confidential.